 What is a GDPR audit?

-The GDPR audit is an instrument through which the personal data processing managed by the company is evaluated, who are the controllers and for what purpose is the data collected, put simply, you document what personal data your business holds and how you use it.
+The GDPR audit is an instrument through which the personal data processing managed by the company is evaluated, who the controllers are, and for what purpose is the data collected, put simply, you document what personal data your business holds and how you use it.

 Why perform a GDPR audit?

 A GDPR audit is performed to assess whether or not the company is complying with legislation.
 Other key reasons to do this are that you will:

 a) Identify data protection risks

 b) Be able to mitigate these risks, before they cause big problems.

 Once the data protection audit has been conducted,

 Among these measures, it will be explained which faults occur and which improvements can be implemented.
 Also, you will be informed about how to prepare your workers in the field of data protection or if there is a requirement to appoint a data protection officer.

 Sanctions may occur when the data processing does not comply with the European Data Protection Regulation or any personal data leakage is detected, among other reasons.

 Fines can be up to 20 million euros, or 4% of the company’s global turnover.
 Data protection audits assist in identifying risks to data and in putting proactive measures in place, so you can take steps towards achieving compliance.